 Easily setup and run complicated and tedious test scenarios

 Most importantly, you can simultaneously test on more mobile devices, saving time.
 You can do this without buying or managing the devices using simulators and real devices on the cloud!

-This will vary widely on the application, and how big the "test case" is.
-If test cases are simple dom-to-database tests that check one logical operation, then a typical function might have four to ten tests, and a typical application might have four to ten features.
-If the application is coded with two different programming languages, one for iOs and one for Android, you might need to write tests using XCUITest and Espresso, respectively.
+This will vary widely depending on the application and the "test case" size.
+If test cases are simple tests that check one logical operation, then a typical function might have four to ten tests, and any given application might have four to ten features.
+If the application is written in two programming languages, one for iOS and one for Android, you might need to write tests using XCUITest and Espresso, respectively.
 This doubles the number of coded tests.
 An alternative is to use Appium to write a single set of coded tests, which gives the advantage of a single code base.
 Still, on the other hand, the programming language might differ from the one used for the application, and the application might behave differently on each operating system.

-Both Sauce Labs and Excelon suggest a blend of these two approaches.
-You might call that approach integrated testing, because it combines manual and automated testing for maximum efficiency, time and money saving.
-Skipping test automation results in slower feedback and a reluctance to cut and ship new versions because of the cost; skipping human exploration leaves entire categories of feedback ignored.
-Sauce labs recommends 80% automated testing and 20% manual testing.
+A good option is to use an integrated testing approach that blends manual testing and automated testing.
+This approach maximized efficiency, time, and money saving.
+Skipping automated testing results in slower feedback and a reluctance to cut and ship new versions because of the cost; skipping manual testing leaves entire feedback categories ignored.
+Sauce Labs recommends 80% automated testing and 20% manual testing.
 Based on research, Sauce expects combining the two approaches in that ratio can help you save up to 70% of your money and time spent testing.
-These percentages can change based on the complexity and the concept of your app.
+These percentages can change based on your app's complexity and concept.